atiquinnn/FHS-Zapisky/Old Norse Literature/Old Norse Literature.md

 #### Pagan religion
 - Two families of gods:
 	- Aesir: Odin, Thor, Baldr - some speculate that the germanic people introduced these
-	- Vanir: Frey, Freyja, Njoerd - some speculate that this is the older layer connected to fertility and germanic people adopted them
+	- Vanir: Frey, Freyja, Njörd - some speculate that this is the older layer connected to fertility and germanic people adopted them
 - Younger Edda - Prosaic - Snorri Sturluson
 	- Skald handbook with mythological content
 	- beggining of 13th century